Salt Lake City Mesothelioma Lawyer

 Asbestos in Other Salt Lake City Industries

 Mining and railroads are not the only industries that used asbestos in the area.
-Other workplaces and industries also put Salt Lake city workers and residents at risk:
+Other workplaces and industries also put Salt Lake City workers and residents at risk:

-- Construction companies often used asbestos as an additive to make building materials fireproof and more durable.
+- Construction.
+Construction companies often used asbestos as an additive to make building materials fireproof and more durable.
 These include asphalt floor tiles, cement pipes, construction mastics, decorative plaster, textured paints and coatings, and wallboard.

-- From the 19th Century until the late 1970s, these asbestos-containing materials (ACMs) were used to build most of Salt Lake City’s government buildings, hospitals, schools, auto repair shops, apartment buildings, and single-family homes.
+- Public Buildings.
+From the 19th Century until the late 1970s, these asbestos-containing materials (ACMs) were used to build most of Salt Lake City’s government buildings, hospitals, schools, auto repair shops, apartment buildings, and single-family homes.

-- Electric power companies also used large quantities of asbestos.
+- Power Generation.
+Electric power companies also used large quantities of asbestos.
 Power plants applied ACMs to heavy machinery and electrical wiring as insulation.
 Workers used electrical cloth tape, fire blankets, asbestos cloth work gloves, or thermal paper products.

 Job Sites and Buildings Associated with Asbestos